patsurf/patsurf/README.md

-This is Lab 5 is for Patricia Surf.
+This is Lab 5 for Patricia Surf on PHP and MySQL.